Scaling Behavior of Public Procurement Activity

-Grouping municipalities can provide interesting insights into existing differences among regions.
-In that sense, the SAI can be the basis to identify clusters of municipalities with similar procurement activity patterns.
-To that end, we clustered municipalities using the K-Means algorithm to identify the four clusters of municipalities with similar activity patterns.
-We performed the cluster by considering that each observation consisted of the estimated SAI of each type of procurement per municipality per year.
+Here, we propose to use the SAI to identify clusters of municipalities with similar procurement activity patterns.
+Municipalities were clustered using the K-Means algorithm, identifying four clusters with similar activity patterns.
+We performed the clustering by considering that each observation consists of the SAI for each type of procurement per municipality per year.
 See the Supplementary Information for more information about the clustering procedure.